How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 A campaign's quest for first-time caucusgoers: Data, grassroots and 'Ten for Trump'

-Trump has spent far less time on the ground in Iowa than his opponents — holding 17 public events here since March, according to the Des Moines Register's candidate tracker — far fewer than DeSantis' stops across 99 counties and Haley's 60-plus total events.
+Trump has spent far less time on the ground in Iowa than his opponents, holding 17 public events here since March, according to the Des Moines Register's candidate tracker.
+That's far fewer than DeSantis' stops across 99 counties and Haley's 60-plus total events.

 When Trump does fly in, the campaign aims to make it count.
 At his Iowa rallies, billed as "Commit to Caucus" events held in population centers across the state, the former president's speech is the main affair.